djeada/Frontend-Notes/README.md

   <img src="https://img.icons8.com/external-febrian-hidayat-flat-febrian-hidayat/344/external-plus-ui-essential-febrian-hidayat-flat-febrian-hidayat.png" height="20" />
 </p>

+## How to Contribute

+We encourage contributions that enhance the repository's value.
+To contribute:

+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

 ## References

 Here's a collection of resources that I found useful while learning frontend development.